RuilinChen-BNU/Harmoni-Planet/README.md

 	5. import_graph(): Load graph details (nodes, edges, attributes, and harmonization parameters) from previously saved files (Optional).

 	Functions for Graph Optimization:
- 	1. optmize_graph(): Graph optimization --- Optimize the graph to calculate harmonization parameters (Harm_k and Harm_b)
+ 	1. graph_optimization(): Graph optimization --- Optimize the graph to calculate harmonization parameters (Harm_k and Harm_b)
 	2. export_harmonization_parameters(): Export harmonization parameters --- Save the harmonization parameters (k and b) for each strip to the output folder.
 	3. export_harmonized_image(): Export harmonized images --- Generate and save harmonized images for the given dataset using the optimized parameters.